Statement of Aim:

 - Each new student application is subject to a non-refundable application fee.
 However, the placement fee or tuition payment should not be made until after admission is granted/confirmed.
 If payment was made prior to confirmation of admission but the student’s admission is not approved by the school principal, it will be returned fully minus bank service charges.

-- Enrolled students and their parents understand and accept all policies enforced by MEF IS.
+- Enrolled students and their parents understand and accept all policies enforced by MEF International School.

 - No single enrolment should be at the detriment of other students.